st8tikratio/Uselessness/blockchain/cardano/wallet.md

 ### Tie-in ???
 - NVidia [Digits](https://www.nvidia.com/en-us/project-digits/) - ITX sized AI super-computer
+  - super good at doing `Zero Knowledge Proofs (ZKPs)` with code-optimization
+    - Midnight will provide the Cardano Proof Layer
+  - install a full-node and self-host by running:
+    - remotely through backend or app
+    - locally
+  - leave it running to run in a completely trustless environment
-- Iagon Pre-built Cyclone QS [Full Node](https://cyclone.iagon.com/) - Online storage
+- Iagon Pre-built Cyclone QS [Full Node](https://cyclone.iagon.com/) - Data-storage node
+  - **Pro** version can be run as full-node and as `full-wallet`

+---

+### Goal
+- People in Cardano should ***`host their own infrastructure`***